CLI Reference

 install-deps

-Read your project’s components.json (the shadcn config) and install every shadcn component the example forms need, skipping any that are already present.
+Read your project’s components.json (the shadcn config) and install every shadcn component @saastro/forms field types use — the full set (input, button, calendar, command, …), not just what the example forms reference — skipping any that are already present.

 npx @saastro/forms install-deps